kcarlton55/flashcardz/README.md

 >>>
 ```

-In the above example, C:\Users\Ken> is the prompt that automatically appears on
+In the above example, C:\Users\Ken> is the Windows command prompt that shows on
 my computer.
 It will be different on yours.
 When you execute *py*, python
 will show some information reguarding the python version you are using (i.e.
-Python 3.12.2 (tags/v3.12.2:6abddd9, and so forth) You can ignore this.
-Then
+Python 3.12.2 (tags, etc.) You can ignore this.
+Then python shows its prompt,
-python shows its prompt, i.e. a chevron (>>>), and waits for you to enter data
+i.e. a chevron (>>>), and then waits for you to enter a command.
+Enter your
-or a command.
-Enter your first command in order to load flashcardz into
+first command in order to load flashcardz into memory:
-memory:

 ```
 >>> from flashcardz import *
 ```

 This imports a number of functions that can be used to control the flashcardz
 program including add(), cards(), and  go().
-Typing help(functionname) will
+Typing help(functions), help(go),
-show information about what a particular function does; for example help(go).
+help(cards) etc. will information about what a particular function does.

 If you did not use pip to install flashcardz, and instead obtained it from
-github.com (described above), then do the following: open up a command prompt
+github.com (described above), then do the following: open up a command prompt,
-(cmd) window in the location where flashcardz is located
+i.e. a cmd window in the file location where flashcardz.py is located
 ([Open Command Prompt in Current Folder or Directory](https://www.youtube.com/watch?v=bgSSJQolR0E))
 Then from the command prompt, do: